-Several great sex therapy books have been written for professionals.
+Several great books have been written on couples sex therapy.
 Preview them here:

 Affect Regulation Theory

 Affect regulation theory―the science of how humans regulate their emotions―is at the root of all psychotherapies.
 Drawing on attachment, developmental trauma, implicit processes, and neurobiology, major theorists from Allan Schore to Daniel Stern have argued how and why regulated affect is key to our optimal functioning.
 The book is organized around the four domains of a clinical model: (1) a theory of body/mind; (2) a theory of optimal development of affect regulation in secure attachment relationships; (3) a theory of pathogenesis, in which disordered affect regulation originates in relational trauma and insecure attachment relationships; and (4) a theory of therapeutic actions targeted to repair the affect regulating systems.
 Affect Regulation Theory translates the intricacies of the theory into a cogent clinical synthesis offering a comprehensible and ready-to-implement model for conducting affect regulation therapy.

 Sex Addiction as Affect Dysregulation: A Neurobiologically Informed Holistic Treatment

 Sex Addiction as Affect Dysregulation is the first book on sex addiction that takes into consideration neurobiological underpinnings, examining sex addiction in line with the new definition of addiction as a primary, chronic brain disorder.
 Katehakis presents not only a well-rounded discussion of the issue–integrating topics such as attachment patterns, brain development, trauma history, as well as neurophysiological factors–but ends by presenting a holistic treatment model.
 Treatment implications are explained, and case histories demonstrate the validity of a holistic treatment approach.